imr-framework/virtual-scanner/README.md

 The Register page allows you to choose a phantom for simulation.
 Its format is similar to the form for entering information of the subject when conducting real scans.
 Choose the "Numerical" phantom for all simulations now.

 ### Acquire
-The Acquire page allows the user to choose either a Gradient Echo (GRE) or a Spin Echo (SE, with optional inversion recovery) sequence, enter the parameters, and simulate them on a cylindrical phantom ("Numerical") containing balls with different T1, T2, and PD values.
+The Acquire page allows the user to choose either a Gradient Echo (GRE) or a Spin Echo (SE, with optional inversion recovery) sequence, enter the parameters, and simulate them on a cylindrical phantom ("Numerical") containing spheres with different T1, T2, and PD values.

 ### Analyze
 The Analyze page allows the user to load a series of data acquired for T1 or T2 mapping and conduct curve fitting to obtain T1 and T2 maps.
 In addition, it can detect circles on the maps, a common feature of real MR phantoms.